Skip to main content

 image-1-protac-mechanism-800-px

-PROTACs induce targeted protein degradation by serving as a bridge between a Protein Of Interest (POI) and an E3 ligase.
+PROTACs induce targeted protein degradation by serving as a bridge between a Protein of Interest (POI) and an E3 ligase.
 The resulting ternary complex catalyzes polyubiquitination of the target protein, tagging it for degradation by the proteasome.

 Explore more on degraders, mechanisms, and our assay offerings below.